opencap/protocol/README.md

 * Coins that are able to implement features similar to BIP 47 should do so and use payment codes instead of regular addresses.
 * Servers can have sign-ups that don't require any personal information, so users can use an anonymous alias.

+## Justifications

+* **Squatting:** CCAP is a REST protocol built on top of DNS to stop "squatters".
+Squatting is when users that are the first-adopters of the protocol come in and steal all the valuable aliases ("nike", "coke", "trump", "btc", etc).
+By requiring that the a domain name is part of an alias, users have to first own the domain which is a system that is already fairly distributed.

+* **TXT Records**: There is another protocol out there, OpenAlias, that proposes the usage of domain TXT Records for transmitting alias/address combinations.
+A lot of good work was done there, but we designed this system because we felt that most defvelopers are more comfortable building out a simple CRUD app with a database.
+If it is easier for developers to adhere tothe protocol, it will naturally be more distibuted and decentralized.

+* **Why no blockchain?** The amount of data being stored on blockchains is a constant struggle, we are always trying to reduce the amount of data that needs to be verified by all nodes in a decentralized network (see the bitcoin scaling problem)Namecoin also never experienced great adoption so we saw no reason to beat that dead horse.

 ## Contribute

 CCAP is an open-source protocol please feel free to submit change proposals via the "issues" tab on github, or by submitting a pull request.

+Build software that supports the protocol!
+The more wallets and servers actually work together to solve the alias problem, the easier it is to solve in the end.
+If you aren't a developer, reach out to your favorite project teams and let them know about the project!

 ## CCAP Compliant Software